GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 An Elephant-Sized Challenge

-One of the biggest challenges taken on by the APW team is trying to make sure that elephants are herded back into the wild areas of the Ngorongoro Crater National Park.
-Of course, it’s not a straight forward endeavor.
-Farms border each other just outside of the national park, which leads to the farmers themselves trying to herd elephants away, even if it means the elephants are herded into another farm.
+One of the biggest challenges taken on by the APW team is trying to make sure that elephants are herded back into the wild areas of the Ngorongoro Crater Area.
+Of course, it’s not a straightforward endeavor.
+Farms border each other just outside of the conservation area, which leads to the farmers themselves trying to herd elephants away, even if it means the elephants are herded into another farm.

-A drone image shows one of the herd very near the farmlands of a Maasai farmer.
+An image shows one of the herd very near the farmlands of a local farmer.
 As is the usual case, this African elephant only returned to this area from the farmlands as dawn crept in and humans start to get more active.
 Elephants are keenly aware of exactly which areas they are allowed in.

 STATUS OF HUMAN-ELEPHANT CONFLICT IN THE NCA